92VV3M42d3v8/Qubes-Privacy-Doc/README.md

    python searx/webapp.py

-9. Now again open browser and reach http://127.0.0.1:8888
+10. Now again open browser and reach http://127.0.0.1:8888

     Hooray our own private Searx instance running.

-10. Step 8 and 9 are required always to run on restarts.
+11. Step 9 and 10 are required always to run on restarts.

-If you run VPN you can set VPN VM as NetVM of this standalone VM.
+If you run VPN you can set VPN VM as NetVM of this App VM.